antiguatechlabs/antigua-tech-labs/memory-bank/systemPatterns.md

-# System Patterns: Antigua Digital Landing Page
+# System Patterns: Aguat Solutions Landing Page

 ## Architecture Overview

-The Antigua Digital Landing Page follows a modern Next.js 15 architecture with the App Router pattern, leveraging React 19's latest features.
+The Aguat Solutions Landing Page follows a modern Next.js 15 architecture with the App Router pattern, leveraging React 19's latest features.
 The system is designed with a clear separation of concerns and a component-based approach, with language-based routing for multilingual support.

 ```mermaid
 flowchart TD